COVID-19 Updates: State of public health emergency declared.

 - Cover outdoor sandboxes to prevent raccoons from using them as a latrine site.

-What can I do about the raccoons on my property?
+What to do about the raccoons on your property

 - Raccoons may be hunted or trapped throughout the province at any time of year without a licence on land which the person has the right of access for hunting.
 Check With your municipality for any restriction on the use of firearms.